LTmadness/ValheimBetterServerConfig/README.md

 	* commands
 	* patch logs
 	* player info
-	* all of this information is written into separate files(player info not supported yet)
+	* all of this information is written into separate files
 	* early implementation so might not log everything
+- New commands:
+	* message - sends a message (top left of the screen) to everyone on server
+	* announce - sends an announcement (middle of the screen) to everyone on the server
+- Fixed ability to use commands from in game chat (was broken by some Valheim update)
+	* admins and mods will require this mod to be able to send commands from chat

 ##### v0.1.2
 - New ability to run commands by typing it in a chat and adding '/' before it e.g. /sleep